 The post-natal MOT involves a detailed obstetric history, followed by an assessment of the abdominal and pelvic area.

-We look at posture, breathing, tummy gap (diastasis recti), and pelvic floor health.
+At Hub, our women’s health expert will look at posture, breathing, tummy gap (diastasis recti), and pelvic floor health.

 This includes any current or potential prolapses, a weakness or tightening of the pelvic floor, as well as any scaring from C-sections, tears or episiotomy’s.

-A safe exercise programme is usually given, as well as any advice for prevention of potential issues.
+A safe post-natal exercise programme is usually given, as well as any advice for prevention of potential issues.

 Understanding of the mechanisms of childbirth and possible damage is now better understood.
 The main risk factors for pelvic floor damage are forceps which triple the risk of pelvic floor tears, large babies, and a long second stage of delivery.
 This puts women at a higher risk of prolapse, so it is so important to know how to improve your condition and prevent this from happening.